botus99/.dotfiles/README.md

 # .dotfiles

+｡*ﾟ.*.｡(っ ᐛ )っ HELLO!!!
-Welcome to my dotfiles, meticulously assembled to make your Debian Sid system truly ✨ cromulent 🎉🥂🎊
+👋🤗 Welcome to my dotfiles, meticulously assembled to make your Debian Sid system truly ✨ cromulent 🎉🥂🎊

 ## Applications Used

-Great sports teams have great players that work well together and have complimenting strengths.
-Linux setups are no different.
-Prepare to be leveled by this lineup of applications for this Debian setup:
+😎🏆 Great sports teams have great players that work well together and have complimenting strengths. ⚙️🐧 Linux setups are no different.
+Prepare to be leveled by this lineup of applications for this Debian setup 🤸🏻 :

 - Sway
 - Waybar